Home » Drawing Tutorials » Still Life » How to Draw Still Life

 1. Draw the bowl.

-Next, methodically draw an abundance of the grapes, starting from the rim of the bowl, overlapping each circle as you go, to depict the fullness and dimension of the bountiful grape cluster.how to draw still life fruit
+Next, methodically draw an abundance of the grapes, starting from the rim of the bowl, overlapping each circle as you go, to depict the fullness and dimension of the bountiful grape cluster.
+These circles should vary slightly in size to suggest natural variation.Sketch the grapes

 4. Add another apple.